The Classical to Jazz Piano Mastery Program

 Emerald came from a heavy Classical and Composition background, wanting to integrate jazz into her playing, compositions, and improvisations.

-She was struggling with turning her improvisations and improv ideas into real music, and her ear training was non-existant when we started:
+She was struggling with turning her improvisations and improv ideas into real music, and her ear training was non-existent when we started the program:

 "As someone who wanted to compose in a wide variety of genres, I discovered ways to approach music making I would never have considered on my own.